whatwg/cookiestore/explainer.md

-# Async cookies API explained
+# CookieStore async cookies API explained

 This is a proposal to bring an asynchronous cookie API to scripts running in HTML documents and [service workers](https://github.com/slightlyoff/ServiceWorker).